nmallinar/nmallinar.github.io/_pages/about.md

 In doing so I have been looking into the relationship between pre-training and continual / transfer learning in deep neural networks, and specifically the role of over-parameterization and interpolation in these areas.

-Additionally, I'm interested in studying the relationship between finite-width networks and their corresponding infinite-width limits in the aforementioned settings.
+Additionally, I'm interested in studying how finite-width networks and their corresponding infinite-width limits behave in the aforementioned settings.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.